-Co-promoted the 2Bin1Bag method of segregation that has been adopted by Karnataka and the wider community network.
+Co-promoted the 2Bin1Bag method of segregation that has been adopted by Karnataka and across states in the country.

-Launched the SwachaGraha campaign to nudge the citizens to take up a one-week challenge to compost, grow and cook.
+Launched the SwachaGraha campaign in Bangalore to nudge the citizens to take up a one-week challenge to compost, grow and cook.
 This has transformed itself into a multi-layered campaign.

 The BBMP embraced SWMRT’s Compost Santhe initiative to promote home composting in several wards during the pre-pandemic days.